chronotc/kuda/README.md

-# pit
+# kuda
 Simple deployment tool for monorepo

-- pit `init` generates pit.json to store registered services and prompts for s3 bucket to store state.
+- kuda `init` generates kuda.json to store registered services and prompts for s3 bucket to store state.
-- pit `add` adds a service to pit.json (folder must sit directly under root for the time being)
+- kuda `add` adds a service to kuda.json (folder must sit directly under root for the time being)
-- pit `add` also writes to service's package.json (throws error if not found).
-Adds a pit property to package.json
+- kuda `add` also writes to service's package.json (throws error if not found).
+Adds a kuda property to package.json
-- pit `deploy` will run tasks for services defined in `pit.json` serially providing that the remoteState has a lower version.
+- kuda `deploy` will run tasks for services defined in `kuda.json` serially providing that the remoteState has a lower version.

 package.json
 ```
 version: 0.0.1,
-pit: {
+kuda: {
   tasks: [
     {
       name: '',